-When done correctly, the competitive intelligence gathered can help you plan a better marketing strategy, make you more appealing to prospects, and improve your online reputation.
+In other words, the competitive intelligence gathered can help you plan a better marketing strategy, make you more appealing to prospects, and improve your online reputation.

 Competitive Intelligence Step 1: Identify the Competition and Gather the Right Data

-On a daily basis, your brand is up against these direct competitors who offer similar products or services at varying prices and quality.
+On a daily basis, your brand is up against these direct competitors offering similar products or services at varying prices and quality.
 The information you gather from your competitive intelligence strategy can help you find major differentiators to stand out in your market.

 However, it’s still important to identify and keep tabs on these indirect competitors.
 Their tactics for maintaining a great online reputation and attracting new customers can vary in scale and scope yet still work for your brand.

 Learning from the best can help your business grow in the long run, which makes it imperative for you to track these aspirational competitors.
 These are businesses that you aspire to compete with in the future (hence the name), but you’re currently not at their level of in terms of revenue, audience, or even exposure.

 Competitive Intelligence Step 2: Gather the Right Data

-There are plenty of sources that contain information about your competitors, but you’ll need to narrow your scope of inquiry to filter out the noise and extract the pertinent data.
+There are plenty of sources that contain information about your competitors, but you’ll need to narrow your scope to filter the noise and extract the pertinent data.
 Specifically, there are three major sources that are easily accessible and provide plenty of valuable information.

-Findings from Hootsuite show more than 40 percent of consumers use social media to conduct research on new brands, and companies are using these platforms to meet demands.
+Findings from Hootsuite show that more than 40 percent of consumers use social media to conduct research on new brands, and companies are using these platforms to meet demands.

 A great place to start on a competitor’s website are the product pages.
 Read their copy to see how they are positioning their product or service to customers.
 Pages with pricing information are also worth investigating to see if you can provide a better product or service at a lower cost to customers.